SwissDataScienceCenter/renku/README.rst

     :target: http://renga.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-**This is a development branch where anything can change without a prior notice.**
+**This is a development branch where anything can change without a prior notice.
+It should be used in conjunction with development branches from other repositories.**

 **Renga** is a highly-scalable & secure open software platform designed to foster multidisciplinary data (science) collaboration.